Canning is a fun project that gets your hands dirty, keeps your food fresh, and gives you a last-minute gift option when the holidays roll around.

 - Here is Ball’s recommended recipe for canning soup.

 This seems like a tremendous amount of work, unless you could dice the tomatoes on an industrial scale.
 Still, if you want to try it…

 Strawberries have too much water content to be canned whole, but they make incredible jam.

 Canning Strawberry Jam recipe and photo by Emily of Eight Acre Homestead.
 Originally found at eighthacrehomestead.wordpress.com/2015/06/24/strawberry-freezer-jam/

 Tips for Canning Strawberry Jam

 - You’ll need to use pectin for the gelling process.
-This homesteader recommends a pectin that doesn’t also require added sugar.
+Homesteaders recommend using a pectin that doesn’t require added sugar.